zzonyo/trust-docs-test/source/index.html.md

 ## API Rate Limit Illustration

+Futures and perpetual swaps are using seperate API rate limits.

 Please note that, for both public interface and private interface, there are rate limits, more details are as below:

 * Generally, the private interface rate limit of API key is at most 30 times every 3 seconds for each UID (this 30 times every 3 seconds rate limit is shared by all the altcoins contracts delivered by different date).